UKCloud/documentation/articles/other/other-ref-glossary.md

 OFFICIAL data that requires specific handling to mitigate risk.
 Security measures required for the data will depend on the specific risks associated with that data.

+### On-Premises VMware Extended Support

+A UKCloud service that provides ongoing Level 1 and Level 2 support for VMware estates when vSphere licences are operating on currently unsupported versions, providing organisations with additional time to plan upgrades to supported levels of VMware or migrations to new platforms or services.

+For more information, see the [On-Premises VMware Extended Support Service Definition](..//vmware/vmw-sd-extended-vmw-support.md).

 ### OpenShift

 *See:* [UKCloud for Red Hat OpenShift](#ukcloud-for-red-hat-openshift)